Does teeth whitening for sensitive teeth exist? And if so, what are your best options?

 Read our full Hismile review to learn more about their whitening kits, and check out some of their customer reviews.

 Smile Avenue Teeth Whitening Kit

 Another great non-peroxide teeth whitening kit to use with sensitive teeth is Smile Avenue's Whitening Kit, which uses PAP as its main whitening ingredient.
 Their whitening formula also includes the ingredient hydroxyapatite that helps to remineralise your teeth enamel which goes a long way in reducing any existing tooth sensitivity that you may have.

 The full list of ingredients for Smile Avenue's whitening gel includes the following:

 Sorbitol, Aqua, Phthalimidoperoxycaproic Acid (PAP), Propylene Glycol, Glycerin, Potassium Nitrate, PEG-8, Hydroxyapatite, Cellulose Gum, Hydroxyethyl Cellulose, Xanthan Gum, Saccharin Sodium, Menthol, Methylparaben, Aloe Barbadensis Leaf Juice, Chamomilla Recutita (Matricaria) leaf Extract, Punica Granatum Seed Oil, Sodium Bicarbonate, Propylparaben

-Smile Avenue's whitening formula comes in the form of whitening pens so that you can paint the whitening gel onto your teeth before using the mouthpiece and LED light to whiten your teeth.
+Smile Avenue's whitening formula comes in the form of whitening pens so that you can paint the whitening gel onto your teeth before using the mouthpiece and a blue LED light to whiten your teeth.
 Although PAP does not cause any damage to your gum tissue it is still better to be able to control where the whitening gel goes, and ensure you cover all of your teeth.